Greg J. Bamber: Contributions

-Some of Bamber’s writing is not controversial.
+Some of Bamber’s writing is controversial.
 He argues in favour of employee engagement in workplace decisions.
 In an influential book on airlines, he and his colleagues show that this is an effective strategy, for instance, when managing organizational change.
 They point to such successful instances as Southwest Airlines in the US and EasyJet in the UK.
 However, others reject such arguments and promote instead a tougher more autocratic and adversarial approach to managing organizational change, pointing to the way in which Ryanair changed civil aviation in Ireland and Europe and Rupert Murdoch's News Corporation changed newspaper publishing in Australia, the UK and the USA.

-His contributions to the fields of comparative management and employment relations are regarded.
+His contributions to the fields of comparative management and employment relations are well regarded.
 The book by him and colleagues that was first published in 1987 is seen as "the standard work", which is used around the world on University courses on International and Comparative Employment Relations.